DeGekkeLamas/MayaPlugins/README.md

 4. Restart Maya to apply the changes made.

 ## What is included
+- Geometry:
+  - Unfreeze transform: Allows you to "unfreeze" a transform by setting the position to a certain value without moving the actual geometry or pivot.
 - Control shapes:
   - Recolor shapes: Edit the color of all selected curve objects without having to manually set it in the attribute editor.
   - Scale shapes: Change the scale of all selected curve objects without altering their transform, without needing to enter vertex selection mode.
   - Move shapes: Change the position of all selected curve objects without altering their transform or pivot, without needing to enter vertex selection mode.
-- Geometry:
+- Joints:
-  - Unfreeze transform: Allows you to "unfreeze" a transform by setting the position to a certain value without moving the actual geometry or pivot.
+  - Move skinbound joints: Move joints without moving geometry attached to it.